 Eat, Leo!
-Eat! by Caroline Adderson and illustrated by Josee Bisaillon (Kids Can Press, 2015) is an homage to Italian pastas and traditional lore.
-It is the story of a picky eater who loves his grandma’s stories about the Italian pastas she cooks each week at the family dinner.
-Each week, Nonna continues the story of a little boy (much like Leo) who is walking to see his grandmother, and as the story continues, Leo finds himself eager to hear more as he eats the traditional Italian pastas.
+Eat! by Caroline Adderson and illustrated by Josee Bisaillon (Kids Can Press, 2015) is an homage to Italian pasta and traditional lore.
+It is the story of a picky eater who loves his grandma’s stories about the Italian pasta she cooks each week at the family dinner.
+Each week, Nonna continues the story of a little boy (much like Leo) who is walking to see his grandmother, and as the story continues, Leo finds himself eager to hear more as he eats the traditional Italian pasta.

 Note: I received a digital copy of this book from the publisher for review consideration.